ebaauw/homebridge-rpi/README.md

 setup an Apple TV (4th generation or later), HomePod, or iPad as [home hub](https://support.apple.com/en-us/HT207057).

+### Command-Line Tool
+The `homebridge-rpi` plugin comes with a command-line tool, `rpi`, for interacting with the `pigpiod` daemon.
+It takes a `-h` or `--help` argument to provide a brief overview of its functionality and command-line arguments.

 ### Installation
 To install homebridge-rpi, issue:
 ```